facile-it/php-oauth2-http-client/README.md

 // use your PSR-18 HTTP client
 /** @var ClientInterface $psrHttpClient */

 // use the PluginClient class from php-http/client-common to decorate your client and use the plugin
 $httpClient = new PluginClient($psrHttpClient, [$oauth2Plugin]);
 ```

 ## Advanced usage for production environments

-There are some improvements that we can do to customize authorization behaviour and/or to improve performance in
+There are some improvements that we can do to customize authorization behaviour and to improve performance in
 production environments.

 ### Custom grant parameters